Amtmann

+Switzerland

+The Ammann was an official who served lords or kings in Switzerland from the early Middle Ages onwards.
+The form and meaning of the term varied according to region and period.
+The position evolved from a representative of feudal lords to a representative of local communities, playing a crucial role in the development of Swiss municipal governance.

+From the beginning of the Middle Ages, the Ammann occupied a function in the service of a lord or king.
+On Swiss territory, from the mid-13th century onwards, the Amman collected census and other dues on behalf of landlords.
+In cities, he was responsible for market peace or protected convents.
+Increasingly, he exercised low justice on behalf of the bailiff.
+He was sometimes in competition with the Meier and the Cellerar, who were powerful through their hereditary offices; sometimes he also served as their replacement.

+When municipalities began to have power, particularly judicial power, the Ammann, who was most often a native and therefore integrated into the population, saw his function transform: this representative of the landlord gradually became, in the 13th and 14th centuries, that of local communities (at first he assumed both roles).
+At the same time, in many regions, both in towns and in the countryside, subjects acquired the right to elect the Ammann or to propose candidates to the authorities.

+The Landsgemeinde, which developed in rural regions, particularly in Uri, Schwyz, Glarus, Zug, Obwalden, Nidwalden and in both Appenzell Innerrhoden and Appenzell Ausserrhoden, have their origin in the judicial assemblies that the Ammann directed.
+Depending on the location, the Ammann took the title of Landammann, town Ammann, municipal Ammann or valley Ammann (Stadtammann, Gemeindeammann, Talammann); his function made him most often the head of the executive.

 Official use today

 Today in Germany, an Amtmann is the official title for an official (Beamter) of pay band (Besoldungsordnung) A 11 in the "upper service" level (gehobener Dienst) of the German Civil Service, corresponding to an Army Captain.

 In the Austrian state of Burgenland, Amtmann is the title of a municipal official.

 The feminine form, Amtfrau (e.g. Regierungsamtfrau - RAmtfr - or Zollamtfrau - ZAF) has become widely accepted.
 For a time the word Amtmännin was also used instead of Amtfrau.
 This term was formerly the norm in several German states and the federal administration.
 It has however largely disappeared, albeit in the Federal Customs Administration the title Zollamtmännin (an alternative to Zollamtfrau) has been chosen.
 Originally the introduction of official titles such as Justizamtfrau was started in the 1970s by a Lower Saxon female official/law enforcement officer who refused her posting order as long as it was not made out in the feminine form.
 In Switzerland, a female Landammann is usually titled and referred to as Frau Landammann.